jamsinclair/blog/_posts/2016-08-19-free-minecraft-server-in-under-20-mins.md

 a special text editor within the terminal ([Tips how to use the editor](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)).

 Once you've made your desired changes you'll need to restart the minecraft server.

+Thanks for following along and I hope this helps someone out there! :)